 STEM is an approach to learning that uses Science, Technology, Engineering and Mathematics as access points for learning designs and inquires.
 Students are encouraged to investigate, explore and analyse to develop, present and even implement solutions for real world problems.

 At Mentone Girls’ Grammar, our girls develop an understanding of Science from their time in our Early Learning Centre.
 We aim to empower our young learners to engage with basic numeracy skills and scientific concepts through a play-based curriculum.
 Our girls are immersed in experiences that challenge them to explore their surroundings, question ideas, collaborate with others and communicate through problem solving.
 These are the essential building blocks for developing inquiring minds.

-Our STEM journey continues as we further utilise inquiry as a tool for scientific understanding and at Year 3 this informs an important part of the curriculum.
-Students undertake their own research problem and experiments to demonstrate scientific principle.
+In Junior School, students undertake their own research problem and experiments to demonstrate scientific principle.
 Our inquiry into ‘Sharing the Planet’ further explores the responsibility of individuals, community and government for the conservation of species.
-This expands into the EnviroKids program at Year 4, where students take a great interest in Environmental issues and sustainability.
-In Years 5 & 6 STEM classes are taught in our Science laboratories by expert teaching staff from our Senior School where students explore key scientific concepts.
-These specialist classes are further enhanced by classroom units based on the world of inventions, technology and simple machines, as well as a range of numeracy programs such as financial literacy.
+This expands into the EnviroKids program where students take a great interest in environmental issues and sustainability.
+Specialist STEM classes are further enhanced by classroom units based on the world of inventions, technology and simple machines, as well as a range of numeracy programs such as financial literacy.